Office hours: Tuesday, 12:00 pm - 14:00 pm

 Study Abroad Experiences and Internships

 Given the strong international vocation of the University, UNINT's degree courses offer students the opportunity to spend a period abroad for study or internship purposes thanks to the network of over 100 international agreements stipulated with European and non-European universities.
-The University also has over 700 active agreements for internships and placements at public and private sector entities in Italy and abroad.
+Moreover, the University has over 700 active agreements for internships in public and private sector organisations in Italy and abroad.

-The excellence path allows a limited number of particularly deserving students, selected on the basis of their academic results through a specific call issued annually by the University, to have free access to an additional training course compared to that envisaged in the study plan, the contents of which are defined in agreement with the student, who obtains, together with the degree qualification, aadditional certification which is recorded in the career certification
+The Pathway of Excellence enables a limited number of particularly deserving students, selected on the basis of their study results through a special call for applications issued annually by the University, to have free access to a training pathway that is supplementary to the one provided for in the curriculum, the contents of which are defined in agreement with the student, who obtains, together with the degree, an additional certificate that is recorded in the academic career certification

 Access requirements, verification of initial preparation and pre-courses